TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 ip6tables -A FORWARD -d <ipv6-address-range of vpn network> -i eth0 -j REJECT --reject-with icmp6-port-unreachable
 ```

-Now, all the communication comming in is rejected with icmp port unreachable when the connection wasn't opened by one of the clients (`RELATED,ESTABLISHED`).
+Now, all the communication coming in is rejected with the icmp port unreachable when the connection wasn't opened by one of the clients (`RELATED,ESTABLISHED`).

-Allowing ICMP-v6 traffic is generally considered to by a good idea though, so I added a rule to allow all of that and also, I wanted to be able to talk to all of the clients unrestricted inside the VPN so I added another rule for that:
+Allowing ICMP-v6 traffic is generally considered to be a good idea though, so I added a rule to allow all of that and also, I wanted to be able to talk to all of the clients unrestricted inside the VPN so I added another rule for that:

 ```bash
 -A FORWARD -s <ipv6-address-range of vpn network> -i wg0 -j ACCEPT